Christopher-Borders/Cybersecurity-Portfolio/dns-beaconing-investigation/README.md

-## DNS Beaconing Detection & Investigation
+## Network Investigation: DNS Beaconing

 This project demonstrates how DNS log analysis in Splunk can be used to detect command-and-control (C2) beaconing behavior through anomaly detection and pattern analysis.